hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations.
-* In issue discussions, maintainers always respond helpfully with helpful suggestions and constructive critism.
+* In issue discussions, maintainers always respond helpfully with helpful suggestions and constructive criticism.
 <br>

 1. Are people friendly in the issues, discussion forum, and chat?